kloverde/linux-utils/README.md

 # create-favorite.sh

 This script makes it easy to create a Gnome .desktop launcher by simply answering prompts.
-After creating the launcher, `add-favorite.sh` is called.

 If invoked with the `--install` flag, it invokes `add-favorite.sh --install`.

-If invoked without `--install`, it invokes `add-favorite.sh` without arguments.
+If invoked without `--install`, `add-favorite.sh` is not called.
+In other words, this has the effect of just adding a shortcut to the Gnome menu.

 # require